 Patients are seen on a walk-in basis and we strive to keep wait times to a minimum.
 Our goal is to have you in and out within one hour.
 You can speed up your visit and reduce potential wait time by reserving your place in line before you arrive at one of our urgent care centers.
 Choose a location to save your spot online.

 All of our centers are staffed by board-certified physicians, nurse practitioners, physician assistants, medical assistants and x-ray technologists who have experience and training in emergency medicine, primary care, pediatrics, internal medicine, and sports medicine.

 Test results are posted to your patient portal when they arrive.
-Once you have an account, you can set an alert to receive an email or text notification when we’ve added new lab results to your portal.
+For rapid antigen tests, we post at the end of the day you took your test. vybe will not call you with negative test results, but once you have a patient portal account, you can set an alert to receive an email or text notification when we’ve added new lab results to your portal.
 Access the portal here: https://14965-1.portal.athenahealth.com/